BoomDAO/ICP.NET/README.md

 - `no-folders` - (Bool) OPTIONAL.
 If true, no sub-folders will be generated for the clients or the models within the clients.
 All generated files will be in a flat structure.
 Defaults to false
 - `url` - (Text) OPTIONAL.
 Sets the boundry node url to use for making calls to canisters on the IC.
 Can be set to a local developer instance/localhost.
 Defaults to 'https://ic0.app/'.
 This setting is only useful for clients of generation type `canister`
 - `feature-nullable` - (Bool) Optional.
 Sets whether to use the C# nullable feature when generating the client (like `object?`).
 Defaults to true
+- `keep-candid-case` - (Bool) Optional.
+If true, the names of properties and methods will keep the raw candid name.
+Otherwise they will be converted to something prettier.
+Defaults to false

 #### Client Level: